syncfusion-content/extension-docs/Extension/ASPNET-MVC-Extension/Project-Conversion.md

 The following steps help you use the Syncfusion Project Conversion in the existing ASP.NET MVC (Web) Project.

 1. Open an existing Microsoft MVC Project or create a new Microsoft MVC Project.
 2. Right-click on Project and select Syncfusion VS Extensions and choose the Convert to Syncfusion MVC (Web) Application.
-Refer the following screenshot for more information.
+Refer to the following screenshot for more information.

 ![](Convert-into-Syncfusion-MVC-project_images/ProjectConversion_img1.jpeg)